Skip to main content

 Note

-• The target file path cannot be the same as the source file path
+• The destination file path cannot be the same as the source file path

-• Renaming during the copy process is not supported; that is, the file name should remain consistent before and after copying
+• Renaming during the copy operation is not supported, that is, the file name must remain consistent before and after copying

-• The execution of copy operations is affected by bucket permissions, source file and path permissions, and target file and path permissions.
-Performing a copy operation does not change the original file permissions.
+• The execution of the copy operation is affected by bucket permissions, source file and path permissions, and destination file and path permissions.
+Performing the copy operation does not change the original file permissions.

-• The number of files in a single operation should not exceed 50; larger quantities require batch processing.
+• The number of files in a single operation cannot exceed 50; for more, batch processing is required.

 const app = tcb.init({

-const path = 'a.png' // Fill in the source file path
+const path = "a.png"; // Enter the source file path

 srcPath: path,

-removeOriginal: true // Delete source files after copying, equivalent to moving files
+removeOriginal: removeOriginal: true, // Delete the source file after copying, equivalent to moving the file

 const result = await app.copyFile({

-You can use fileID to retrieve the https link for the specified file in cloud storage space (cloud storage provides a free CDN domain).
+You can use the fileID to retrieve an https link for a specific file in cloud storage space (cloud storage provides free CDN domains).

 import tcb from "@cloudbase/js-sdk";